 This Commons Library briefing paper examines the key funding pressures facing adult social care services in England and evidence of the impacts of these pressures on social care and health services.
 The paper explains the additional short-term, ring-fenced funding that has been committed to adult social care between 2016/17 and 2019/20, and outlines concerns about a social care funding gap and financial uncertainty post 2020.Jump to full report >>

 Adult social care provides personal and practical support to enable adults of all ages (both older people and working age adults) to retain their independence and the best quality of life possible.
 Adults may be cared for by family, friends or neighbours without payment (informal care), or through services they or their local authority pay for (formal care).
 Social care is a devolved policy area.
 In England, publicly funded adult social care is means-tested and primarily funded through local government.
 It constitutes the biggest area of discretionary spend for local authorities.

-Adult social care services in England are facing unprecedented funding pressures, due to the combination of a growing and ageing population, increasingly complex care needs, reductions in funding to local government and increases in care costs.
+Adult social care services in England are facing significant funding pressures, due to the combination of a growing and ageing population, increasingly complex care needs, reductions in central goverment funding to local authorities and increases in care costs.

 Local authorities have sought to protect social care budgets and relieve funding pressures through local efficiency initiatives and cuts to other service budgets.
-However, as the scope for savings efficiencies reduces, local authorities are having to manage social care funding pressures by other means, including service reductions, smaller care packages, stricter eligibility criteria, and reducing the prices paid to providers.
+However, as the scope for savings reduces, local authorities are having to manage social care funding pressures by other means, including service reductions, smaller care packages, stricter eligibility criteria, and reducing the prices paid to providers.

 Commentators are increasingly concerned that, due to reductions in social care services, more people who need care are not having their care needs met.
 There is also evidence that care providers are facing quality challenges and the care provider market is becoming increasingly precarious.
 Furthermore, in some areas a lack of suitable care provision is adding to pressures in the health service.